 My personal favorite is a trailing spider plant that sits by the window.
-Not only is it fun to watch new shoots parachuting to the floor, but it’s also one of the best suited to the bedroom.
+It’s an ideal plant for the bedroom, and fascinating to see new shoots slowly parachuting to the floor.

 The plant kingdom is vast though, so how do we know which are healthy bedroom additions?